What is a Gantt Chart? Definition, Benefits, Examples & Templates

 The primary purpose of a Gantt chart is to:

-• Visualize Project Schedule: Provide a clear picture of the Gantt chart timeline and task durations.
+• Visualize Project Schedule: provide a clear picture of the Gantt chart timeline and task durations.

-• Track Progress: Monitor the status of tasks and the overall project.
+• Track Progress: monitor the status of tasks and the overall project.

-• Manage Resources: Allocate resources efficiently and adjust workloads as needed.
+• Manage Resources: allocate resources efficiently and adjust workloads as needed.

-• Identify Dependencies: Highlight relationships between tasks to prevent delays.
+• Identify Dependencies: highlight relationships between tasks to prevent delays.

 How To Make A Gantt Chart and A Project Schedule